Soprano Ruth Welting

 "Soprano Ruth Welting dazzled her audiences with the ease of her singing in coloratura roles such as Donizetti's Lucia, Richard Strauss's Zerbinetta and Mozart's Konstanze.
 She produced ravishing sounds up to the F above high C, and she was also an excellent actress, who made an enchanting figure on stage.
 At a time when heavier voices had become fashionable in much of this repertory, she projected her light, pure-toned voice in such a way that she filled the largest auditoria, notably the Metropolitan Opera, New York, and Lyric Opera, Chicago, to the satisfaction of the listener furthest from the stage."

-That quote, taken from the obituary which appeard in the British paper The Independent seems, to my mind at least, to sum up the dazzling career that was hers from beginning to end.
+That quote, taken from the obituary which appeared in the British paper The Independent seems, to my mind at least, to sum up the dazzling career that was hers from beginning to end.
 [The entire article can be seen at the bottom of this page.]

 Chicago audiences enjoyed her Olympia in two seasons, as well as Zerbinetta, Konstanze, Amina in La Sonnambula, and Ophélie in Hamlet.
 It was in 1981 during the run of Ariadne that I had the opportunity to speak with her at her apartment.
 She was gracious and bubbly, and exuded the laughter everyone had come to expect from this happy artist.